cfengine/documentation/reference/promise-types.markdown

 #### cancel_notkept

+**Description**: Classes to be canceled if the promise is not kept for any reason.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: A `cancel_notkept` slist contains classes to be canceled if the promise is not kept for any reason.
 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      cancel_notkept => { "failure" };
      }
 ```

 In the above example, if the promise was not kept but nothing could be done,